 According to Work, three incidents- the breach of 21 million individuals records involving the U.S. Office of Personnel Management, the attack on the unclassified network of the Joint Chiefs of Staff, and the attack on Sony Pictures- were all carried out by three separate countries.

-The U.S. has publicly linked the Sony attack to North Korea but have only linked the OPM attack to China & the JCS attack to Russia based off the background.
+The U.S. has publicly linked the Sony attack to North Korea but have only linked the OPM attack to China & the JCS attack to Russia based on the background.

 Work added that the administration’s response would be ‘vigorous’ if another cyber-attack of that scale occurs again with links to China, with responses of economic sanctions & criminal indictments.